ustc-zck/lei/README.md

 }
 ```

-To add a timer event, just need to call AddTimeEvent function
+To run a timer event in loop, just need to call AddTimeEvent function

 ```
 #include <iostream>